-BackStoppers to hold banquet
+Backstoppers to hold banquet

-St. Francois County BackStoppers is holding its biennial banquet from 6-10 p.m.
-March 23 at Twin Oaks Winery, 6470 Route F, Farmington.
+St. Francois County Backstoppers is holding its biennial banquet from 6-10 p.m.
+March 23 at Twin Oaks Winery, 6470 Hwy F, Farmington.

 “I’m very excited to meet her and hear her story.
 I don’t know that she’s bringing [the couple’s son] Malachi with her, but she’s definitely coming.
 She’s a very exciting lady.
 It’s going to be a great night of friends and fun,” Pratt said.
 “The food is going to be awesome.
 You can’t go wrong.”

 Tickets are $35 per person or $60 a couple.
-They are available for purchase from the St. Francois County Sheriff’s Office and from Pratt at Midwest Sports Center by calling 573-756-7975.
-For more information, see St. Francois County BackStoppers on Facebook or contact Pratt.
+They are available for purchase from the St. Francois County Sheriff’s Office and from Pratt at Midwest Sports Center (573-756-7975).
+For more information, see St. Francois County Backstoppers on Facebook or contact Pratt.

 Post a comment as